 What if someone in my household is clinically vulnerable?

 People with pre-existing conditions might be especially at risk of catching COVID-19 and so the people living with them must take some additional precautions.

 If your child is in the clinically vulnerable category, you should seek the advice of a doctor before deciding to send your child back to school or not.
 If your child is living with someone who’s clinically vulnerable, they’ll still be encouraged to attend school while adhering to strict social distancing, Rachel Hadfield (SENDCo) will support any parent in making a decision on this where ‘strict social distancing’ may be a problem for a particular student due to their SEND.

-What happens if there is a confirmed case of coronavirus (COVID-19)?
+What if there is a confirmed case of coronavirus (COVID-19)?

-When a student or staff member develops symptoms compatible with coronavirus, they will be sent home and advised to self-isolate for 7 days and arrange to be tested, by visiting NHS.UK or phoning 119.
-Their fellow household members should self-isolate for 14 days.
+If a student or staff member develops ANY coronavirus symptoms, they will be sent home and advised to self-isolate and arrange to be tested, by visiting NHS.UK or phoning 119.
+If they test negative, they can return to school.

 The Blackburn with Darwen Help Hub has been set up to offer support with any issues that arise during the Coronavirus outbreak .
 Call 01254 588111 9am-5pm Monday to Friday or 9am-12pm Saturday and Sunday.
 You can also fill in the online form at www.blackburn.gov.uk